thehunmonkgroup/omnifocus-to-taskwarrior/README.md

 #### How project hierarchies are calculated

-OmniFocus and TaskWarrior have different approaches to how projects and actions (tasks) are organized, and this requires that some adjustments be made in the translation.
+OmniFocus and Taskwarrior have different approaches to how projects and actions (tasks) are organized, and this requires that some adjustments be made in the translation.

-TaskWarrior cannot have projects with no tasks, nor does it have any outlining capability for tasks (tasks can be made 'dependant' on other tasks, but not simply live beneath other tasks in an outline fashion).
+Taskwarrior cannot have projects with no tasks, nor does it have any outlining capability for tasks (tasks can be made 'dependant' on other tasks, but not simply live beneath other tasks in an outline fashion).